Hemp Oil vs CBD Oil: What’s the difference?

 1. Make sure you read the labels to ensure that CBD, Cannabidiol or “Phytocannabinoid-rich (PCR) hemp” is listed as an ingredient as well as the amount listed, typically in milligrams.

 2. Make sure you know if the product contains any THC.
-Some people may not be able to ingest THC due to legal purposes, passing a drug test, or any other personal reasons.
+Some people may not be able to ingest THC due to legal purposes, drug testing, or any other personal reasons.

-4. Check COA’s (Certificate of Analysis) and lab test results to make sure they can back up their claims.
+4. Check COA’s (Certificate of Analysis) and 3rd party lab test results to make sure they can back up their claims.

 5. Learn about the company, its reputation and their return policy.
-Make sure they can answer any questions or concerns you have about their products.
+Make sure they are up front and can answer any questions or concerns you have about their products.

 6. Read online reviews for the products you’re contemplating to see if others have experienced positive results.

 We use a solvent free CO2 extraction process.
 After extraction, our hemp oil goes through one additional process called chromatographic purification, which selectively removes any trace amounts of THC from our hemp oil.
-This leads to what is referred to as “Broad Spectrum” hemp oil and contains CBD as well as other minor cannabinoids, terpenes and natural compounds found in hemp.
+This leads to a THC-free CBD product, or what is referred to as “Broad Spectrum” hemp oil, which contains CBD as well as other minor cannabinoids, terpenes and natural compounds found in hemp.
 (Except THC)

 Feel free to get in touch with us if you have additional questions!